Direct Current (DC) Motors in Various Designs

 Besides AC motors, gear motors, and frequency inverters, we also offer DC motors.
 For higher quantities, we can offer you an extremely attractive price/performance ratio.
 The following DC motors can be purchased from us: permanent field DC motors, shunt-wound DC motors, and series-wound DC motors.

-On many small motors (servo drives, blowers and cooler fans), the stator field is generated by permanent magnets.
-These magnets have become more and more powerful with the development of DC motors, and today they allow construction of motors with powers that come up to the powers of motors with field windings.
-However, for many big motors, the costs of permanent magnets are higher than those of field coils.
-DC motors with permanent magnets, just as electrical machines with external excitation, have very high starting currents.
-Their operating behaviour is explained in the mathematical fundamentals.
-Electrical machines with permanent magnets provide the advantage that no energy is required to generate the magnetic field.
-This improves motor efficiency, in particular with small total power.
-The disadvantage is that it is not possible to weaken the magnetic field, and hence the possible speed range is smaller.
+For smaller motors (actuators, blowers, and cooler fans in motor vehicles), the stator magnetic field is often generated by permanent magnets.
+With the development of DC motors, these magnets have become increasingly powerful.
+For this reason, newly built DC motors perform just as well as those with electric excitation.
+However, the costs of permanent magnets are often higher for larger motors than for an excitation winding.
+DC motors with permanent magnets and electrical machines with external excitation both have very high starting currents.
+Their operating behaviour can be explained by mathematical fundamentals.
+Electrical machines with permanent magnets are advantageous in the sense that no energy is required to generate the magnetic field.
+This improves efficiency, especially at low total power.
+The clear disadvantage is that field weakening is impossible which results in a decreased available speed range.

 SEO= DC motors in various designs - DC motors: discount for high quantities